-The #1 Rifle Inspector, currently Lance Cpl.
-Xavier Cockrell, is a billet held in the platoon by a Marine in his third year with the SDP.
-This Marine has the time-honored-tradition of wearing the silver brass.
-The #1 Rifle Inspectors of the past have passed down the buttons from their dress blues blouse.
-Over time, these buttons have lost their brass finish. giving the billet a unique heritage. [above]
+The #1 Rifle Inspector, is a billet held in the platoon by a Marine in his third year with the SDP.
+This Marine has the time honored-tradition of wearing the silver brass.
+The #1Rifle Inspectors of the past have passed down the buttons from their dress blues blouse.
+Over time, these buttons have lost their brass finish, giving the billet a unique heritage.